Helium as an Indicator of the Neutron-Star Merger Remnant Lifetime and its Potential for Equation of State Constraints: Helium production in neutron-star merger models

-An estimate of $Y_e$ resulting in neutrino winds\footnote{Although a clean distinction is often difficult, we use the general term ``neutrino wind'' here to refer to both types of outflows, those genuinely powered by neutrino heating and those (partially) powered by other mechanisms but subject to significant neutrino absorption, while ``neutrino-driven wind'' explicitly refers to the former type of outflow.} can be obtained by neglecting neutrino emission and considering the equilibrium state achieved when the rates of $\nu_e$-absorption onto neutrons become equal to those of $\bar\nu_e$-absorption onto protons.
+The absorption reactions, Eq.~(\ref{eq:beta}), not only heat the material and raise its entropy, but also increase the electron fraction of the ejecta.
+An estimate of $Y_e$ resulting in neutrino-driven winds can be obtained by neglecting neutrino emission and considering the equilibrium state achieved when both rates of Eq.~(\ref{eq:beta}) become equal.
 This defines the value that $Y_e$ would relax to for given, fixed thermodynamic conditions and neutrino distributions.
-An estimate of this equilibrium value using the total number-loss rates, $L_{N,\nu}$, and typical mean-squared energies, $\langle\epsilon^2\rangle_{\nu}$, is given by \citep{Qian1996, Just2022b}:
+The resulting value for this absorption equilibrium is given by \citep{Qian1996, Horowitz1999a}: